nwutils/nw-builder/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md).

-## To Do:
-- Test it on Linux and Windows

 ## Release History
 - 2014-11-14    `0.3.0` macPlist option improvements (see [#96](https://github.com/mllrsohn/node-webkit-builder/pull/96))
 - 2014-10-30    `0.2.0` adds support for platform-specific manifest overrides (see [#94](https://github.com/mllrsohn/node-webkit-builder/pull/94))